baptistemesta/reactive-workshop/README.md

 }
 ```

-### Bonus
+To do that, you will need to use a `WebClient` instead of the provided `RestTemplate`

-Replace h2 database by MongoDB and use reactive repository `ReactiveMongoRepository` instead of `JpaRepository` (for the class `com.bonitasoft.reactiveworkshop.repository.ArtistRepository`)
+### Containerize the application

-You must run the MongoDB as a docker container using `docker run --name mongo -p 27017:27017 -d mongo:3.2`
+Package the application in a docker image and write a docker-compose to run it on Postgres.